awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClient.md

 ### `putEventsConfiguration(input:completion:)`

 Creates an events configuration that allows a bot to receive outgoing events sent by Amazon Chime.
 Choose either an HTTPS endpoint or a Lambda function ARN.
-For more information, see Bot.
+For more information, see \[Bot\].

 ``` swift
 public func putEventsConfiguration(input: PutEventsConfigurationInput, completion: @escaping (ClientRuntime.SdkResult<PutEventsConfigurationOutputResponse, PutEventsConfigurationOutputError>) -> Void)